JereKuusela/valheim-structure_tweaks/publish/README.md

 # Changelog

+- v1.12
+  - Fixes error when trying to chop tree logs.

 - v1.11
   - Fixes experience gain from infinite health object.
   - Fixes error when using mods that add multiple chests per object.